In June 2009, residents of Lima realized just how far removed their urban media were from the reality of daily life in the north of Peru.

 On June 8 Frecuencia Latina aired a segment titled “The Vision of the Overcome” (“La Visión de los Vencidos“), which showed Awajún reactions to the deaths of their fellow residents.
 During this highly emotional time the Awajún interviewees did their best to respond in halting Spanish, fully aware that Peruvian journalists do not speak their language.
 However, the most powerful moment of the segment comes at the 21 second mark and lasts until 1:26.
 It shows a sobbing Awajún woman screaming angrily in her native language after her husband had just been buried.
 Frecuencia Latina aired a full minute of her highly emotional testimony on primetime broadcast television, but they did not include any subtitles or description of what she said.
 Here is the full video of the original segment:

 One of Peru’s largest broadcast media companies was not able (or willing) to find a single Awajún speaker to provide a translation of the woman’s testimony.
-In fact, the segment exemplifies the treatment of indigenous Peruvians in Lima’s media: seen but not heard; portrayed, but not listened to.
+The segment exemplifies the treatment of indigenous Peruvians in Lima’s media: seen but not heard; portrayed, but not listened to.

 Please listen to us Mr. Alan Garcia: